2018 Summer Institute

 The Summer Institute is a 6-week residential experience hosted at UMass Amherst for 40 – 60 high school students.
 The Summer Institute is designed to expose students to a college-like experience that supports the positive academic, emotional, and personal development of our students in preparation for success in college and life afterwards.
 The Summer Institute provides participants with the experience of living on a college campus; taking academic courses, engaging in artistic, musical and other fun and educational activities as well as preparing for college and career success.
 Upward Bound students will participate in programming that will include: mentoring and tutoring, academic advising, social justice based themes and workshops, college positive student panels, development of time management and critical thinking skills.

 Upward Bound is looking for energetic, team-orientated people from many academic disciplines that enjoy working with young people.
 The summer program is intensive, and challenging; potential candidates should expect a fast-paced and dynamic workplace.
-Housing and meals will be provided for all staff members June 26th – August 11th.
+Housing and meals will be provided for all staff members June 25th – August 10th.
+All staff will be expected to move in Sunday, June 24th.
 Training will be provided.

 - Create and maintain a positive, productive, and safe living environment for both students and staff.